 Wendy’s Brilliant Idea:

-#1 Cinch the pouch with the cute little orange fastener.
+After filling yogurt pouch with regular yogurt, cinch the pouch with the cute little orange fastener.

-#1 It is wide enough at the top (16 inches) to fit over most household colanders.
+The pouch is wide enough at the top (16 inches) to fit over most household colanders.

 You won’t need extra hands to hold the bag open since the cinch around the colander is holding it open.

 The nylon fabric is made of 100 micron ultra-fine mesh.

 The nut bags/jelly bags I’ve seen for sale are usually 200 micron.
 (The LOWER the micron number the FINER the strain).
 According to Amazon, the pouch is FDA food grade certified and BPA-free.

 An identical pouch made of organic cotton is available to buy if you would prefer that over nylon.
 Price is the same.
 (I have not personally tried it.)

 The rounded shape means no pesky corners to clean.